cloudradar-monitoring/rport-win-watchdog/README.md

 ## 🐶 A watchdog for the rport service on Windows

+> ✋ **Use only if really needed!** The rport client is robust and always re-establishes the
+> connection to the rport server.
+The watchdog should only be used in rare cases when have experienced
+> lost connections.
+Do not use as a generic preventive measure.

 A watchdog that supervises the rport service and restarts it when needed.
 The watchdog script is intended to be run every five minutes as a scheduled task.